TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/how-to-perform-gateway-reset-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us regarding your VPN Gateway connectivity issue.
-If you’re concerned about a sustained outage, we can perform a “gateway reset” which may immediately resolve the issue.
+If you're concerned about a sustained outage, we can perform a "gateway reset" which may immediately resolve the issue.
 While this may resolve your issue, it may mean we can not diagnose or root cause the issue further.
-If you’d like to immediately reset your VPN Gateway, then you can do via the Azure Portal or by using the following PowerShell command.
+If you'd like to immediately reset your VPN Gateway, then you can do via the Azure Portal or by using the following PowerShell command.

 Reset-AzureVNetGateway -VNetname <name>